Entry Requirements & Visas

 Visa Applications

-For nationalities requiring visas, apply for an e-Visa online through the official Thai e-Visa portal (2,000 THB fee) or at a Thai embassy/consulate abroad, submitting documents like passport photos, flight itineraries, hotel bookings, and proof of funds (at least 20,000 THB per person).
+For nationalities requiring visas or those wanting tourist visas (60 days + 30 day extension option), apply via the Thai e-Visa portal online (2,000 THB fee) or at Thai embassies abroad with passport photos, flight itineraries, hotel bookings, and proof of funds (20,000 THB per person).

-Processing times vary from 3-15 business days; apply at least one month in advance to account for holidays or peak seasons when demand is high.
+Processing takes 3-15 business days - apply at least one month in advance during peak seasons like Songkran (April) or New Year.

 ✈️